Skip to main content

 If you have experience in customer service or a related field—especially longer-term experience—be sure to highlight it in your objective.

-You might start with something like: “Seeking a challenging yet rewarding role where I can use my 3 years of experience providing fast, accurate, and empathetic support to a wide range of customers.”
+Example: “Seeking a challenging yet rewarding role where I can leverage my three years of experience providing fast, accurate, and empathetic support to a wide range of customers.”

-But this doesn’t mean you have to have a formal background to break into the industry.
-“Some of our best agents, and also myself, had a different background than most support professionals,” said Brummel.
+But this doesn’t mean you need a formal background to break into the industry.
+“Some of our best agents, and also myself, had a different background than most support professionals,” says Brummel.

-What’s important is to show your ability to stick to something, according to Brummel.
+What’s important is showing your ability to stick to something, according to Brummel.
 Being a customer service professional takes grit.

-“The way you stand out as a support professional is having a track record of sticking to something for a while to show you’re invested, and not just doing this for six months while you’re looking for the job you actually want,” said Brummel.
+“The way you stand out as a support professional is having a track record of sticking to something for a while to show you’re invested, and not just doing this for six months while you’re looking for the job you actually want,” he says.

-Customer service professionals need a mix of technical skills and human skills.
+Customer service professionals need a mix of technical skills and soft skills.
+More often than not, interpersonal skills stand out more than mechanical skills.

 Adapt a customer-focused mindset

-Given that the primary objective of customer service is to advocate for the customer, you’ll want to write a resume objective that shows you’re customer-focused.
+The primary objective of customer service is customer advocacy, so you need to write a resume objective that shows you’re customer-focused.

-To highlight your interest in serving customers, try including something like:
+Highlight your interest in serving customers by including something like:

 • “Passionate about building customer relationships and defusing customer situations.”

-• “Customer-obsessed support professional looking to use my interpersonal and problem-solving skills to deliver swift resolutions.”
+• Customer-oriented support professional looking to use my interpersonal and problem-solving skills to deliver swift resolutions.”

 Do your homework

-Research who the business is serving and what that brand values.
+Research what customer service means to the company you’re applying to.
+Find out who the business is serving and what it values.
 Writing a resume objective that resonates with the brand is one way to ensure your application stands out.

 For instance, Shopify looks for agents with real-life experiences in building a business.
-Or, Apple looks for customer support professionals that have an aptitude for acquiring skills in technical repairs.
+Meanwhile, Apple looks for support professionals who have an aptitude for acquiring skills in technical repairs.

 Think beyond customer service resume objectives